 “Weltzein.
 Were you in my locker?”

-Weltzein arose and walked down the aisle yet did not stop and turn as had been customary but proceeded straight to the board and picked up Mr. Pinsler’s pre-cut piece of chalk.
+Weltzein arose and walked down the aisle yet did not stop and turn as had been customary to receive his punishment but proceeded straight to the board and picked up one of Mr. Pinsler’s pre-cut pieces of chalk.

 “Weltzein?
 I did not specify the black board nor did I instruct you to touch the chalk.”
 Pinsler turned toward the class.
 “Did I specify the blackboard or instruct Weltzein to touch the chalk?”